cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - The speed of packet transmission and confirmation should be limited only by the speed of the underlying chains.
 - Proofs should be batchable where possible.
-- The system MUST be able to process atomically the multiple payloads contained in a single IBC packet, to reduce the amount of packet flows.

 #### Exactly-once delivery

 - IBC packets sent on one end of a channel should be delivered exactly once to the other end.
 - No network synchrony assumptions should be required for exactly-once safety.
 If one or both of the chains halt, packets may be delivered no more than once, and once the chains resume packets should be able to flow again.

 #### Ordering